ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

 ## General Background Information

-In the following tutorial, we roughly follow the same steps as the ["Deploy an HPC cluster with Slurm" quickstart][1] from the [Google Cloud Cluster Toolkit][2] project.
+This tutorial roughly follows the same steps as the ["Deploy an HPC cluster with Slurm" quickstart][1] from the [Google Cloud Cluster Toolkit][2] project.
-For the purposes of this tutorial, we make the following assumptions:
+This tutorial assumes the following:

 - You have [created a Google Cloud account][3].
-- You have [created a Google Cloud project][4] appropriate for this tutorial and it is [selected][15].
+- You have [created a Google Cloud project][4] appropriate for this tutorial, and it is [selected][15].
-- You have [setup billing for your Google Cloud Project][5].
+- You have [set up billing for your Google Cloud project][5].
 - You have [enabled the Compute Engine API][6].
 - You have [enabled the Filestore API][7].
-- You have [enabled the Cloud Storage API][8]
+- You have [enabled the Cloud Storage API][8].
-- You have [enabled the Sevice Usage API][9].
+- You have [enabled the Service Usage API][9].
-- You have [enabled the Secret Manager API][10].
+- You have [enabled the Cloud Resource Manager API][10].
-- You are aware of [the costs for running instances on GCP Compute Engine][11] and of the costs of using the ParaTools Pro for E4S™ GCP marketplace VM image. <!-- FIXME: these need links when marketplace goes live -->
+- You are aware of [the costs for running instances on GCP Compute Engine][11], and of the costs of using the ParaTools Pro for E4S™ GCP marketplace VM image. <!-- FIXME: these need links when marketplace goes live -->
-- You are comfortable using the [GCP Cloud Shell][12], or are running locally (which will match this tutorial) and are familiar with SSH, a terminal and have [installed][13] and [initialized the gcloud CLI][14]
+- You are comfortable using the [GCP Cloud Shell][12], or are running locally (which will match this tutorial), are familiar with SSH and a terminal, and have [installed][13] and [initialized the gcloud CLI][14].

 [1]: https://docs.cloud.google.com/cluster-toolkit/docs/quickstarts/slurm-cluster
 [2]: https://github.com/GoogleCloudPlatform/cluster-toolkit?tab=readme-ov-file#quickstart